DigitalGeographyLab/travel-time-matrix-computer/README.md

 ## Dependencies

-This package depends on [car_speed_annotator](https://github.com/DigitalGeographyLab/car-speed-annotator), [cycling_speed_annotator](https://github.com/DigitalGeographyLab/cycling-speed-annotator),
+This package depends on [r5py](https://r5py.readthedocs.io/), [car_speed_annotator](https://github.com/DigitalGeographyLab/car-speed-annotator),
+[cycling_speed_annotator](https://github.com/DigitalGeographyLab/cycling-speed-annotator),
 and
 [parking_times_calculator](https://github.com/DigitalGeographyLab/parking-times-calculator),
-as well as all dependencies listed there (i.e., [`osmium`](https://docs.osmcode.org/pyosmium/latest/ref_osmium.html), which is available as a package for most Linux distributions: e.g., `osmium-tool` on Ubuntu and Arch).
+as well as all dependencies listed there (i.e., a Java JRE and [`osmium`](https://docs.osmcode.org/pyosmium/latest/ref_osmium.html), which is available as a package for most Linux distributions: e.g., `osmium-tool` on Ubuntu and Arch).